Skip to main content

 Step 5: Track and Measure What's Working

 You can't improve what you don't measure.
-Most churches have a general sense of whether attendance is growing, but few track the specific metrics that matter for visitor retention.
+Most churches have a general sense of whether attendance is growing, but few track the specific metrics that matter for ministry momentum.

 Three numbers worth tracking every month: